Human Rights Complaints

 • drafting the necessary written documents (settlement agreement and release of liability).

 The settlement process is a voluntary one.
-No one can impose a settlement to a complaint.
+No one can impose a settlement of a complaint unilaterally.
 The Commission and both parties must agree to any settlement.
-You can find out more about what is involved from Commission staff who can explain the process and answer your questions.
+You can find out more about what is involved in the settlement process from Commission staff who can explain the process and answer your questions.

 Board of Adjudication Hearing

 Hearings are normally open to the public.
-Final decisions are published on the Yukon Human Rights Panel of Adjudicators’ website and the Commission’s website.
-During a hearing, the Board can order witnesses to attend and provide oral testimony, and to produce relevant evidence such as documents.
-After considering the evidence presented at the hearing, the Board may decide to dismiss the complaint.
-The Board provides written reasons for its decision.
+During a hearing, the Board of Adjudication can order witnesses to attend and provide oral testimony, and to produce relevant evidence such as documents.
+After considering the evidence presented at the hearing, the Board of Adjudication may decide to dismiss the complaint.
+The Board of Adjudication provides written reasons for its decision.

 If the Board finds that there was discrimination, it may order a Respondent to:

-• pay the Complainant money for injury to his/her dignity, feelings, or self-respect;
+• pay the Complainant money for injury to dignity, feelings, or self-respect.

 • pay the Complainant’s costs, for example lawyer fees to represent the Complainant.